-Displays the estimated maximum distance that can be driven with
+Displays the estimated maximum distance that can be driven with the quantity of fuel remaining and the distance driven after the engine was started, respectively.

-- · This distance is computed based on your average fuel consumption.
+- This distance is computed based on your average fuel consumption.
 As a result, the actual distance that can be driven may differ from that displayed. - When only a small amount of fuel is added to the tank, the display may not be updated.